Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 Scruples was a smash bestseller and the first in a three-book series about the unbelievably luxurious lifestyle of the people who shop at a Rodeo Drive boutique, the woman who started it, and the people who work for her.

-These were present-day novels (at the time), not historical romance novels, and if the phrase “trashy novels” had to refer to any list of books, Scruples, and its sequels, would have been firmly at the very top of that list.
+These were present-day novels (at the time), not historical romance novels, and if the phrase “trashy novels” had to refer to any list of books, Scruples and its sequels would have been firmly at the very top of that list.

 The depiction of Beverly Hills, the fashion world, and Hollywood all together resulted in a fabulous place to escape for hours, and no list of romance novel trailblazers would be complete without the books of Judith Krantz.

 When I think back on when I started reading all of these “Trailblazer” books, I think I was somewhat young.
 Maybe 16?
 I will blame that on my older sister, who undoubtedly gave the books to me when she was finished with them.
 These books were very steamy.
-Some would definitely refer to them as trashy.
+Some would refer to them as trashy.
 Are they appropriate for a teenager?
 I wouldn’t think so 🙂

 Did I like them when I read them in my younger days?
 Well, hmmm, let’s see.
 I’m quite sure I went on to read every single book written by these authors, so yeah, I guess so LOL!